 Authorization Relationship Indicator: Optional parameter used to indicate that the relationship between the AE and the Token(s) are maintained in the DAS server.

 Semantic Query Indicator: Optional parameter used to indicate whether a RETRIEVE request is a semantic query or a semantic resource discovery.
-If the request contains this parameter with the value set to “TRUE”, the request shall be processed as a semantic query based on the SPARQL query statement included in the “semanticsFilter” condition tag; other Filter Criteria and the following parameters shall be ignored: Discovery Result Type, Delivery Aggregation.
+If the request contains this parameter with the value set to “TRUE”, the request shall be processed as a semantic query based on the SPARQL query statement included in the “semanticsFilter” condition tag; other Filter Criteria and the following parameters shall be ignored: Desired Address Result Type, Delivery Aggregation.
 The parameter Result Content shall be set to semantic-content to indicate that the response message contains the result of a semantic query request.
 If it is not set or set to “FALSE” the request shall be processed as a semantic resource discovery.

 Release Version Indicator: This parameter is used to indicate the oneM2M release version that this request message conforms to.
 Starting with Release 2 this parameter is mandatory.
 The release version indicated shall apply to all oneM2M defined request parameters and certain types of content carried in the Content request parameter.
 Within the Content request parameter, the release version indicated shall apply to all oneM2M defined elements (e.g. notifications) and resource types with the exception of <flexContainer> and <mgmtObj> specializations which have their own version implicitly defined by their respective containerDefinition and mgmtSchema attributes.
 In addition, the release version indicated does not apply to resource types or specializations defined external to oneM2M.